oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/registry.md

         }
 ```

-When the applicant does not need a shared instance any more, it can notify the registry with s disable function:
+When the applicant does not need a shared instance any more, it can notify the registry with `relieve` method:

 ```js
         disable: function() {